lukevance/RunnerRanks/replit.md

 ✓ Redesigned home page with distance-specific leaderboards showing top 5/25 times ✓ Combined pace and time columns for cleaner display
-✓ Created dedicated /leaderboard page for full results with filters
+✓ Created dedicated /leaderboard page for full results with filters ✓ Implemented tab controls for distance selection on homepage to reduce visual clutter ✓ Added interactive race count indicator with modal showing all races and participant stats ✓ Enhanced races API endpoint to include participant counts for better race information

 ### July 1, 2025 - Database Migration to PostgreSQL
 ✓ Migrated from in-memory storage to persistent PostgreSQL database